 It had just been my mom and I for seven years at that point, and for a long time we were both fine with that.
 Well, at least I was.
 It took Mom a long time to get over my dad, I guess, but I barely remembered him any more.
 Mom had started dating a little, which was okay with me because now that I was a teenager she was depending way too much on me to make her life interesting.
-We loved each other and everything but I wasn't exactly her dream daughter, I don't think, not really being interested in clothes and haircuts and the cute guy who worked at the deli.
+We loved each other and everything, but I wasn't exactly her dream daughter.
+I wasn't all that interested in clothes and haircuts and the cute guy who worked at the deli.
 I didn't do slumber parties or after-school clubs or, heaven forbid, wear pink.
 I was just me.
-Kris Ritter, plain old teenager with one absolute best friend and lots of fringe friends (you know, the ones you're glad are in class with you so you have people to talk to or to eat lunch with when your best friend is home sick with something dumb like tsetse-fly flu).
-I listened to my music on my plain bed in my green-and-purple bedroom (Mom was cool about paint).
-I never liked TV, which was handy because we hardly ever had one during the Poor Years, but I did love movies.
-I would go to any movie (cheap show, thank you) any time, alone or not, and the good ones I would go to twice.
-If not more.
-Mom said it wasn't a great idea to spend half my life in the dark with my eyes glued to a glowing rectangle, but she exaggerates.
+Kris Ritter, plain old teenager with one absolute best friend and lots of fringe friends (you know, the ones you're glad are in class with you so you have people to talk to or to eat lunch with when your best friend is home sick).
+After school I listened to my music on my plain bed in my green-and-purple bedroom (Mom was cool about paint).
+I've never liked TV, which was handy because we hardly ever had one during the Poor Years, but I absolutely love movies.
+I would go to any movie (cheap show, thank you) any time, alone or not, and the good ones I would go to twice if not more.
+Mom said it wasn't a great idea to spend half my life in the dark with my eyes glued to a glowing rectangle, but she tends to exaggerate.

-Okay, so.
-I started noticing that Mom was tossing out these casual remarks about the man she'd been dating.
+Okay, so, one day I started noticing that Mom was tossing out these casual remarks about the man she'd been dating.
 Jerry said that the station on Fifth is five cents a gallon cheaper than anywhere else in town.
 Jerry roots for the Yankees.
 Oh, and did I mention Jerry blah blah blah.
 You know.
-Once she finally got the idea that I wouldn't hate the guy just for dating my mother, she had him come over for dinner.
-It was actually kind of cute watching her get all nervous waiting for him and making sure everything was perfect.
-And, actually, he was okay.
+Once she finally realized that I wasn't against the whole idea, she had him come over for dinner.
+It was kind of cute watching her get all nervous waiting for him and making sure everything was perfect.
+And, actually, he was sort of cool.
 He impressed me by thinking of things to talk to me about besides the typical "How's school?".
 We talked about all kinds of stuff over that first dinner, like why Indiana Jones is much cooler than James Bond, and whether the old or new Mustangs had more style.
 Not that we agreed on everything, but at least it was a decent conversation with a grown-up man.
 The first one I'd had in... well, maybe forever.

 After that dinner, Mom seemed to relax more.
-She went out more often with Jerry, sometimes even taking me along, on picnics or hikes up Mount Kilyerfeet.
+She went out more often with Jerry, sometimes even taking me along, on picnics or hikes.
 I got used to having him around after a while, and so did Mom I guess, because on the night she came home dancing and singing some song under her breath, she was nearly busting a gut to tell me she was getting married in June.

 Married.
 To Jerry.

-I just stared at her for a minute, and then shrugged.
-Maybe having him for a dad would make me feel more like I had all the necessary parts.
+I just stared at her for a minute, and then squealed and danced along with her.
+Maybe having him for a dad would make me feel more like I had all the customary parts.
 Two eyes, two ears, two parents.
-So when she stopped dancing and sat me down for a cute little "talk" about how nothing would ever change between us, I hugged her and told her I was happy about it.
+So when she stopped dancing and sat me down for a little "talk" about how nothing would ever change between us, I hugged her and told her I was happy about it.
 And I wasn't lying.
 I thought it might be a real good thing.

-Of course, with all the dancing and singing, I didn't think about all the details.
+Of course, I didn't think that it seemed too easy.
 That came later, when Mom mentioned that we'd be having dinner at Jerry's on Saturday, and I would see the house and meet his son.

 "Wait a minute.
 He has a son?"
 I asked in disbelief.
 "Where's this kid been for the last year, boarding school?"